top of page

 It is also well documented, that animals are excellent for people with dementia, people experiencing isolation and loneliness and people's mental and physical health and with an aging population and trying to keep people at home longer, helping people to keep their pets made perfect sense.

-Digga was so good for my mental and physical health during COVID and the thought of people being forced to be without their pets, broke my heart, so I founded the Don't Forget My Pet Foundation with the help of some amazing people and the best CTO ever.
+Digga was so good for my mental and physical health during COVID and the thought of people being forced to be without their pets, broke my heart, so I founded Don't Forget My Pet with the help of some amazing people and the best CTO ever.

 If you want to get in touch, we'd love to hear from you, hello@dontforgetmypet.org.au.